 So, what is the best way to manage this risk?
 We believe it is best handled by adding a phase between accumulation and distribution.
 For those assets that are used for income within the next 5-10 years, we believe those funds are currently in the preservation phase.
 By reducing investment risk for upcoming income generating assets, we reduce the affect of the Sequence of Returns Risk.
 Yes, by reducing risk, we are also reducing the potential reward within those investments as well.
 However, we believe the trade-off is more than acceptable.

-If you have any questions about taxes, your individual investment portfolio, our 401(k) recommendation service, or anything else in general, please give our office a call at (586) 226-2100.
+If you have any questions about interest rates, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call so we can discuss it.

 Zachary A. Bachner, CFP®